Wedding Reception Dead Air Prevention: Transitions That Keep Guests Engaged (Salt Lake City Guide)

-One of the biggest reception killers isn't bad music.
-It's dead air.
+One of the biggest reception killers isn’t bad music, it’s dead air.

 I’m talking about those awkward gaps where nobody knows what’s happening next: dinner ends, but dancing doesn’t start.
 Toasts finish, but the room just sits there.
 Everyone checks their phone and the energy drops fast.